hEINsteinkim/dump1090/README.md

 ---

 Dump1090 was written by Salvatore Sanfilippo <antirez@gmail.com> and is released under the BSD three clause license.
+HackRF One support is added by Kim Hein <heinstein@gmail.com>